ZhangGeyu/Pipeline-of-lineage-tracing-in-Arabidopsis/README.md

 ## Repository Structure

+Pipeline-of-lineage-tracing-in-Arabidopsis/

+│

-├── Analysis-pipelines/           # All analysis scripts and workflows
+├── Analysis-pipelines/           # Analysis scripts and workflows for lineage tracing

+│

-├── Data/                         # Raw and intermediate data used by the pipeline
+├── Data/                         # Raw and intermediate data used in the analyses

+│

-├── Envs/                         # Conda environment .yml files
+├── Envs/                         # Conda environment files for reproducible computation

+│

-├── Figures-and-related-code/     # Scripts and files needed to generate figures
+├── Figures-and-related-code/     # Scripts and auxiliary files for figure generation

+│

+├── LICENSE                       # MIT License for this repository

+│

-└── README.md                     # This file
+└── README.md                     # Project overview and usage instructions

 ## Computational Environments
 Conda environment files required to run the analysis are provided in the Envs/ folder.
 Use these to reproduce the software environment used in this study.